Why Are Coins Graded?

 It is only human nature that people prefer to collect things that are better looking and of better quality.
 This affinity for quality is ever so true with coin collectors.
 We prefer a coin that is in excellent condition over one that is so worn it is barely recognizable.
 Therefore, coins that are in a better state of preservation and exhibit a lower level of wear-and-tear are more desirable than well-worn coins.

 Since the number of coins minted in a particular year does not change (provided that the mint does not go back and make any coins from a previous year) the supply is fixed at an initial point.
-As coin circulate, they become worn and less desirable by coin collectors.
+As coins circulate in day-to-day commerce, they become worn and less desirable by coin collectors.
 Applying the laws of supply and demand will result in better quality coins being worth more money.

 Population by Grade